Zeeshan-R9/MYSQLNotes/README.md

 # MYSQL Notes
-To backup files, a server usually has a separate disk or an offline storage.
+To backup files, a server usually has a backup disk drive or an offline storage.